 Note that you cannot claim under the Coronavirus Job Retention Scheme and the Coronavirus Statutory Sick Pay Rebate Scheme for the same member of staff for the same period of time.
-See our Q&A on Putting staff on furlough leave for further guidance about how to furlough a staff member who is off sick or shielding, or what to do if a furloughed worker becomes unwell.
+See our Q&A on Coronavirus Job Retention Scheme extension for further guidance about how to furlough a staff member who is off sick or shielding, or what to do if a furloughed worker becomes unwell.

 How much funding will businesses get?

 The funding will cover up to 2 weeks’ SSP per eligible staff member where their sickness absence relates to COVID-19, starting from their first day of sickness absence.
 Note that employers can only claim for relevant periods of sickness absence starting on or after 13 March 2020, except if a staff member is off sick because they are shielding, in which case claims can only be for periods starting on or after 16 April 2020.

 The current rate of SSP is £95.85 per week.
 This means that the maximum an employer will be able to claim per eligible staff member is £191.70.
 Remember that there was a lower rate of SSP from the period of 13 March to 5 April 2020 of £94.25 per week.

 Employers who pay an enhanced rate of sick pay will not be refunded for any amounts paid over any above the current rate of SSP, although they can still reclaim the SSP element.